merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 ### Create DataMapper for Glass

 Now we have to tell Glass what it has to do with the model.
 This is done by a custom datamapper. \
-In our case we need somthing like this:
+In our case we need something like this:

 ```c#
 using System;